MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/download-the-wdk.md

 ### ![download icon](images/download-install.png) Step 1: Install Visual Studio 2019

 The WDK requires Visual Studio.
-For more information on system requirements for Visual Studio, please review [Visual Studio 2019 System Requirements](https://docs.microsoft.com/visualstudio/releases/2019/system-requirements).
+For more information about system requirements for Visual Studio, see [Visual Studio 2019 System Requirements](https://docs.microsoft.com/visualstudio/releases/2019/system-requirements).

-The following editions of Visual Studio 2019 support driver development:
+The following editions of Visual Studio 2019 support driver development for this release:

 * [Download Visual Studio Community 2019](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Community&rel=16)
 * [Download Visual Studio Professional 2019](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Professional&rel=16)
 * [Download Visual Studio Enterprise 2019](https://visualstudio.microsoft.com/thank-you-downloading-visual-studio/?sku=Enterprise&rel=16)

 When you install Visual Studio 2019, select the **Desktop development with C++** workload.
 The Windows 10 Software Development Kit (SDK) is automatically included, and is displayed in the right-hand **Summary** pane.
-However, the version of the SDK that is compatible with the WDK for Windows 10, version 1903 is not currently the default SDK.
+Note that the version of the SDK that is compatible with the WDK for Windows 10, version 1903 may not be the default SDK.
 To select the correct SDK:

 1. In **Visual Studio Installer**, on the **Workloads** tab, under **Installation Details**, expand **Universal Windows Platform development**.
 1. Under **Optional**, select **Windows 10 Preview SDK (10.0.18362.0)**.